Leeds High School: Student profile

-Enrollment in grades 9-12 for the 2013–14 school year was 477 students.
-Approximately 55% were white, 30% were African-American, 10% were Hispanic and 5% were multiracial.
-Roughly 51% of students qualified for free or reduced price lunch.
+Enrollment in grades 9-12 for the 2024-2025 school year was 619 students.
+55.9% were white, 23.9% were African-American, 17.4% were Hispanic, 2.6% were multiracial, and 0.2% were American Indian.
+51.5% of students qualified for free or reduced price lunch.

-Leeds has a graduation rate of 96%.
-Approximately 82% of its students meet or exceed state proficiency standards in both mathematics and reading.
-The average ACT score for Leeds students is 22.
+Leeds has a graduation rate of 95%.
+Approximately 32% of all students meet or exceed state requirements in reading and approximately 17% of all students meet or exceed state requirements in math.
+The average ACT score for Leeds students is 23.

 Athletics

 Leeds competes in AHSAA Class 5A athletics and fields teams in the following sports: